vectorgrp/OSC-NCAP-scenarios/README.md

 # NCAP Scenarios modelled in OpenSCENARIO

 [Euro NCAP](https://www.euroncap.com/) provides descriptions of collision scenarios to test active safety systems of vehicles.
 Prior to conducting these tests on a test track, virtual test drives can provide valuable insights during the development of new driver assistance systems.
 Therefore, the scenarios must be described in a machine-readable format.
 [ASAM OpenSCENARIO XML](https://www.asam.net/standards/detail/openscenario-xml/) and [ASAM OpenDRIVE](https://www.asam.net/standards/detail/opendrive/) are open standards defining such formats.
 Scenario descriptions based on these standards serve as input to standard-compliant simulators like [Vector DYNA4](https://www.vector.com/dyna4).
-As the [Euro NCAP](https://www.euroncap.com/) Scenarios are widely used, Vector decided to contribute the implementation of these scenarios using the ASAM standards.
+As the [Euro NCAP](https://www.euroncap.com/) scenarios are widely used, Vector decided to contribute the implementation of these scenarios using the ASAM standards.
 The goal is to foster the community trend for shift left testing with virtual test drives and ultimately make roads safer.

 ## Euro NCAP Test Protocols